L3MON4D3/LuaSnip/DOC.md

 * `id: LuaSnip.SnippetID`

-This function returns:

-* `id_snip: LuaSnip.Snippet`

 #### `add_snippets(ft?, snippets, opts?)`

 Add snippets to luasnip's snippet-collection.
-This also calls `refresh_notify`.
+NOTE: Calls `refresh_notify` as needed if enabled via `opts.refresh_notify`.

 * `ft: string?` The filetype to add the snippets to, or nil if the filetype is specified in `snippets`.